![]() |

 |

 Herb Ohta, Jr. has made several recordings and has become a familiar and popular young musician in Hawaii and Japan.
-Herb Ohta, Jr.’s beautiful and intricate artistry showcases the sweet lyrical nature and dramatic splendor of the ukulele as a major solo instrument.
-Shop Now |
+Herb Ohta, Jr.’s beautiful and intricate artistry showcases the sweet lyrical nature and dramatic splendor of the ukulele as a major solo instrument. |

 |